rshtml/rshtml.github.io/index.md

 the struct's name using the following convention:

     1. It removes the Page suffix from the struct name.
-    2. It converts the remaining part of the name to lowercase.
+    2. It converts the remaining part of the name to lowercase using `snake_case` method.
     3. It appends the .rs.html extension.

 **Example:**